subhadig/subhadig.github.io/_drafts/creating-documents-on-the-command-line.md

 The command line has always seemed to me something that is both fascinating and under-utilized at the same time to a large extent.
-Creating a document on the command line is easy and sometime it is more straightforward than using WYWIWYS tools like Libreoffice or MS Office or Google Docs.
+Creating a document on the command line is easy and sometime it is more straightforward than using WYSIWYG tools like Libreoffice or MS Office or Google Docs.
 In this post I share how I use pandoc, vim and markdown for creating good professional grade documents using nothing but the command line.